 These Prawns inhabit rivers, ponds, lakes and streams across every continent except Antarctica and Europe.
 Most species are amphidromous and require both freshwater and brackish water to complete their lifecycles.

 Unlike other algae-eating and filter-feeding shrimp you can find in the hobby these days, Giant Freshwater Prawns are omnivores.
-Therefore, they require High quality dried foods such as granules, sinking pellets and wafers as well as meaty foods such as earthworm, bloodworms and brine shrimp in their diet.
+Therefore, they require High quality dried foods such as granules, sinking pellets and wafers as well as meaty foods such as earthworm, bloodworm and brine shrimp in their diet.

-Sexing the Giant Freshwater Prawn
+How to sex the Giant Freshwater Prawn

 It is Somewhat straight forward to distinguish male from female Giant Freshwater Prawns.
 Females tend to have broader abdomens and smaller second pereiopods than the males.
 Whereas males typically have more powerful and more extensive pereiopods than females.

-Breeding the Giant Freshwater Prawn
+How to breed the Giant Freshwater Prawn

 It is very challenging to breed Giant Freshwater Shrimp in captivity because replicating the conditions they require requires a dedicated, scientific approach that, among other issues, amounts to a lot of hard work with limited yield.

 In mating, the male coats spermatophores onto the female's thorax's underside, between the pereiopods.
 The female then expels eggs, which pass through the spermatophores.
 The female carries these fertilised eggs with her until they hatch.
 The time can vary but is generally less than three weeks.
 Females can lay up to 50,000 eggs five times per year.